mrfdev/CMI/Resources/Add-ons/dailyreward/README.md

 You can now go into the game and try out the command `/daily`, or join the server as a player.

+- Optionally, if you want to change the on join delay, edit eventCommands.yml, 5 is the default.

+- And finally, in-game you can type `/cmi kiteditor` to customize the kits, by default each day is a custom cheque giving a 100 bucks (and a plank).

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> How to use this 1MB-Addon .yml file?

 You can open it in your favorite editor, make changes accordingly.
 You can also in-game edit and delete commands, or even add more.